2-bithacker/Tesseract-Sauerbraten/README.md

 The only difference between this one and that one is that this one is updated to accomodate the latest packages.

+I have made this for linux, paricularly debian-based linux distros, but If you have windows or mac, you will have to build yourself some binaries.
+I do not know how to do it.
+If I did, I would include binaries for them too.

-You might not have to build binaries at all as is comes with some pre-compiled, but if you do, this includes a bash installer script for debian-baased linux distros.
+You might not have to build binaries.
+It comes with some pre-compiled, but if you wsnt to, this includes a bash installer script for debian-baased linux distros.
 If you do not have a debian-based linux distro, you will have to do it manually, but if you have a debian-based linux distro, you can run `cd ~/Tesseract-Sauerbraten && chmod +x install && ./install` to install it.

 The script also makes a desktop launcher for easy launching.